 Mitch Brown | September 6, 2018

-Shara Roy will be a co-chair and Brian Kolenda will be presenting at the 8th Annual Securities Symposium.
-Discussions will include emerging issues in the securities industry such as Class Actions, Cryptocurrencies, Corruption, and Cannabis.
+Shara Roy was a co-chair and Brian Kolenda presented at the 8th Annual Securities Symposium.
+Discussions included emerging issues in the securities industry such as Class Actions, Cryptocurrencies, Corruption, and Cannabis.

 Tom Curry authored the article Worried About Your Future?
 Everything is Going to be All Right, that appeared in PrecedentJD's 2018 issue.
 The article is a letter addressed to Tom as a law school student and gives advice assuring that his future as a lawyer will be bright.